top of page

 Carolyn Marks Blackwood: Photographer

 Carolyn Marks Blackwood photographs nature within a several mile radius of her house, with most of her photos taken just a few steps from her door above a cliff along the Hudson River, facing the Catskill mountains.
-Blackwood particularly loves sky, clouds and water.
+Blackwood particularly loves skies, clouds and water, and depicts them with surreal abstraction.
 "I find my photographs," she says.
 Using almost no manipulation other than cropping, her photographs burst with color and depth.
 Sometimes they are in gray tones, such as ice breaking up into beautiful cubist patterns in the Hudson River, and she is also a fan of abstraction.

 Robert Lipgar: A Life in Photography